RebeccaStevens/is-immutable-type/README.md

 - `URL`
 - `URLSearchParams`

-If you know of any other TypeScript types that need to be overridden, please open an issue.
+If you know of any other TypeScript lib types that need to be overridden, please open an issue.

 Note: When providing custom overrides, the default ones will not be used.
 Be sure to include the default overrides in your custom overrides if you don't want